celo-org/celo-monorepo/packages/docs/getting-started/running-attestation-service.md

 **Setup**
 After you signed up for Twilio at [https://www.twilio.com/try-twilio](https://www.twilio.com/try-twilio), you should see your `ACCOUNT SID` and your `AUTH_TOKEN` in the top right of the console.
 You'll also want to enter in a credit card to fund the account.
 For most text messages, the costs will be very low.
 Find a more comprehensive price list at [https://www.twilio.com/sms/pricing](https://www.twilio.com/sms/pricing).
 If there are countries that you do not want to serve, you can specify them with the `TWILIO_BLACKLIST`.

 To actually be able to send SMS, you need to create a messaging service under [Programmable SMS > SMS](https://www.twilio.com/console/sms/services).
 The resulting `SID` you want to specify under the `TWILIO_MESSAGING_SERVICE_SID`.
+Now that you have provisioned your messaging service, you need to buy at least 1 phone number to send SMS from.
+You can do so under the `Numbers` option of the messaging service page.
+To maximize the chances of reliable and prompt SMS sending (and thus attestation fee revenue), you can buy numbers in many locales, and Twilio will intelligently select the best number to send each SMS.

 ### Nexmo